CHAVESRD/CHAVESRD/README.md

 - 👋 Hi, I’m Danilo Chaves (@CHAVESRD)
 - 👀 I’m interested in computer sciences:, BD, IA, programming...
 I'm also interested in clean power resources as neutrins energy, water (hidrogen) motors, and astronomy and subatomics particles, dc and marvel universes.
-- 🌱 I’m currently learning about git, clean arquitect and net core.
+- 🌱 I’m currently learning about git, clean arquitect and net core, flutter.
 - 💞️ I’m looking to collaborate on, maybe, programming pages or interesting projects.
 - 📫 How to reach me: on telegram as Danilo Chaves Rodríguez